 Innovation and research

-Ochre Health has a strong focus on primary healthcare research, partnering with universities and research organisations around Australia.
+Ochre Health has a strong focus on supporting and facilitating primary healthcare research, partnering with universities and research organisations around Australia.

 We collaborate with a number of universities on research, education and healthcare delivery projects.
-We also provide care and related services to the students and staff of many of these universities, and we offer access to GPs with specialisations in the key areas of sexual and mental health as part of our support service offering.
+We also provide care and related services to the students and staff of many of these universities, and we facilitate access to GPs with specialisations in the key areas of sexual and mental health as part of our support service offering.

 Our major university collaborations include:

 - University of Canberra – Ochre Health Medical Centre Bruce is located on campus and we have a research and data sharing alliance with the University which has focused on various projects, most recently a trial of automated bedside reporting.
 The clinic is also a training facility for the University’s nursing faculty, taking intern placements, and it is the ACT venue for Fellowship workshops and final exams for the Royal Australian College of General Practice.

 - Charles Sturt University – Ochre Health Medical Centre Bathurst was built on the campus as a facility for both a primary healthcare delivery and training.
-The clinic takes students on training placements, mainly in paramedics and nursing, as well as hosting community programs organised and promoted by the University.
+The clinic supports students on training placements, mainly in paramedics and nursing, as well as hosting community programs organised and promoted by the University.